KitsoriK/Server-Runner-KitsoriK_KOT/README.md

     standard_server – The server that starts when you use /run without specifying a server name.
-Leave this empty if you don't want a default server. russian true – Bot messages will be in Russian. false – Bot messages will be in English.
+Leave this empty if you don't want a default server.

+    russian: true – Bot messages will be in Russian. false – Bot messages will be in English.

 4. Start the Bot
 Run the bot.